Jason-Martinovich/World_Weather_Analysis/README.md

 ## Vacation Search
-This folder uses the information from the weather database file and combines it with Google Maps API to map out the different hotel desinations in the cities that were found with the latitude and longitude coordinates that were generated.
+This figure uses the information from the weather database file and combines it with Google Maps API to map out the different hotel desinations in the cities that were found with the latitude and longitude coordinates that were generated.
 The figure below mapped out all the locations on the list with temperatures that range from 75 - 90 degrees farinheit.

 ![](Vacation_Search/WeatherPy_Vacation_map.png)

 ## Vacation Itinerary
-This folder takes the hotel search information and uses the Google Maps diretictions API to create a road trip itinerary.
+This image takes the hotel search information and uses the Google Maps diretictions API to create a road trip itinerary.
 The figure below shows a trip with 4 cities that include: Broome, Jamestome, Altoona and Westport.

 ![](Vacation_Itinerary/WeatherPy_travel_map.png)